 The lack of engagement with Indigenous Peoples in effective governance processes from 2017 to early 2019 resulted in a delay of the successes achieved from 2020 to the present.
 One of the key challenges is establishing trust with Indigenous Peoples of the Biosphere, and a significant obstacle is the often overlooked necessity to develop co-governance capacity in Ethical Space by both rights holders and stakeholders in all Canadian Biospheres.
+(See Section L and 2.3.5 for further details on Ethical Space.)
 The evaluation of the Biosphere's management and coordination under the Commission occurred during the most recent periodic review.
 Suggestions from the MAB ICC led to consultations for a new Biosphere leader deeply connected to the community.
 The formation of the Network, shaped by candid discussions and education on genuine engagement with Indigenous Peoples, reflects the voices of both Indigenous and non-Indigenous communities and partners across the Biosphere.
 This collaborative effort has evolved into a "network of networks", as an example of appropriate next steps towards effective and efficient co-governance measures.